lofrienger/lofrienger.github.io/_pages/about.md

 I am currently a second year (2021-2025) Ph.D. student at [Medical Mechatronics Lab](http://www.labren.org/mm/) of the [Department of Electronic Engineering](http://www.ee.cuhk.edu.hk/en-gb/), [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/), supervised by [Prof. Hongliang Ren](https://www.ee.cuhk.edu.hk/en-gb/people/academic-staff/professors/prof-ren-hongliang) and work with [Dr. Mobarakol Islam](https://mobarakol.github.io/).
 Previously, I was a Software Engineer at [Continental Automotive](https://www.continental-automotive.com/) in Singapore for two years.
 Before that, I worked with [Dr. Hao Wang](https://scholar.google.com.sg/citations?user=wwIAQ_4AAAAJ&hl) and [Prof. Chengkuo Lee](https://www.ece.nus.edu.sg/stfpage/elelc/bio.html) in the [Department of Electrical and Computer Engineering](https://cde.nus.edu.sg/ece/), [National University of Singapore](https://www.nus.edu.sg/) and received my M.Sc. degree in 2019.
 From 2014 to 2018, I studied in [Soochow University](https://www.suda.edu.cn/) and received B.Eng. degree in Information Engineering.

 My research interests are mainly about resource-efficient medical image analysis and intelligent robotic surgery.
-Topics that I am currently working on: synthetic data generation, domain adaptation and generalization, etc.
+Topics that I am currently working on: synthetic data generation, domain adaptation and generalization, efficient learning with foundation models, etc.

 # 🔥 News
+- *2023.08*: Our paper "SAM Meets Robotic Surgery: An Empirical Study on Generalization, Robustness and Adaptation" has been accepted as an Oral Presentation at the MedAGI workshop, MICCAI 2023.
 - *2023.06*: Our paper "Generalizing Surgical Instruments Segmentation to Unseen Domains with One-to-Many Synthesis" is accepted by IROS-2023.
 - *2023.06*: One paper about robust medical image segmentation is accepted by IEEE Transactions on Automation Science and Engineering.
 - *2023.05*: One paper about annotation-efficient polyp segmentation is early accepted by MICCAI-2023.